t-karasova/grs-samples-python/product/tutorials/tutorial_add_fulfillment_places.md

 python product/add_remove_fulfillment.py
 ```

-Check the product printed out in the Terminal, the fulfillment places information was not updated.
+Check the product printed out in the Terminal.
+The fulfillment places information was not updated.

 ## Congratulations

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 You have completed the tutorial!
-Now you know how to update the product fulfillment places using Retail API.
+Now you know how to update the product fulfillment places using the Retail API.
 We encourage you to
-practice in updating fulfillment information right here, in Cloud Shell environment.
+practice in updating fulfillment information right here in Cloud Shell environment.

 **Thank you for completing this tutorial!**